‘General Hospital’ Spoilers: Bensch Targets Kiki – Shocking Twist As DePaiva Doc Turns Predator?

 How predators target victims

 An article by Dr. Athena Staik, an expert on abusive relationships, says that a “groomer skillfully plays with words” and learns to say what the victim wants to hear.
 She wrote that someone grooming a potential victim would act as a “caring protector” and persuade his victim that their relationship is “special.”
 But that’s not all potential predators do, according to Dr. Staik.
-They may also act to:
+They may also act as follows.

-- Gain “unquestioning” trust, so the victim depends on them
+- Gain “unquestioning” trust, so the victim depends on them.

-- Isolate the potential victim from others
+- Isolate the potential victim from others.

-- Make the victim feel like he’s “doing her a favor”
+- Make the victim feel like he’s “doing her a favor.”

-- Reinforce the attitude that “he’s the boss”
+- Reinforce the attitude that “he’s the boss.”

 General Hospital spoilers hint this is exactly what Bensch has been able to do.
 He’s acted as a mentor, so Kiki trusts him.
 He’s isolated her from others by encouraging her to go to medical school and spend time with him doing rounds.
 He literally is her boss, and it sure seems like he’s doing her a favor letting her take on additional responsibility at GH that she should not be allowed to do.
 Bensch could be going out of his way to make Kiki feel special so he can take advantage and prey on her.
 This could start this week when Kiki gets an unexpected offer, say spoilers from Soap Central.

 What do you think?
 Have you noticed the creepy vibe between Dr. Bensch and Kiki?
-Do you think GH brought him in for a twisted pervie plot with the vulnerable young woman?
+Do you think GH brought him in for a twisted plot with the vulnerable young woman?
 Be sure to stay current on the Cassadine jewel theft ring, more on Franco’s childhood friend who is one of the Jasons, Olivia’s mob restaurant, and Valerie and Kristina’s electric chemistry.
 Plus, check back often for more General Hospital spoilers and news.

 [Featured Image by Valerie Durant/ABC]